srid/srid/content/Thoughts/Cynical non-pioneers.md

 slug: plato-cave
 ---

-I wish there existed a suitable antonym for the word "pioneer" (a person who is among the first to explore or settle a new country or area).
-The closest that exists, as far as I can tell, is [Plato's Cave](https://en.wikipedia.org/wiki/Allegory_of_the_cave) metaphor.
+I wish there existed a suitable antonym for the word "pioneer"[^def].
+The closest that exists, as far as I can tell, is the [Plato's Cave](https://en.wikipedia.org/wiki/Allegory_of_the_cave) metaphor.

+[^def]: *a person who is among the first to research and develop a new area of knowledge or activity*

 ## Cynicism of non-pioneers ...